everit-org/audit-ri-search-api/README.md

-# audit-search-api
+# audit-ri-search-api
-An API extension of the audit-api for searching functionalities.
+An API extension of the audit-ri-api for searching functionalities.